willj-dev/willj-dev.github.io/content/pages/millennial-utopia/constitution.rst

 The Chair of the Legislative Council is called its Speaker.
 Appointment of the Speaker is approved by the Judicial Council.

-Laws are passed by proportional, direct representation in a unicameral legislature.
-Maintain an odd number of seats to prevent ties.
-Needs to have a method for determining fair and reasonable limits on representation (how many people per representative) and apportionment (how to decide who votes for which seats).

-Can remove elected judges with consent of the chief executive; can remove executives with the consent of the high court.
+The LC can remove elected judges with consent of the chief executive, and it can remove executives with the consent of the high court.
 Approves executive cabinet nominees.
 Sets budgets for executive departments, salaries for essential jobs, minimum salaries for nonessential jobs.

-Robert’s Rules of Order, or a sufficiently modernized offshoot, for parliamentary procedure.

 Article 3 - Executive Council
 *************************************************

 The primary duty of the Executive Council (EC) is to approve and implement the laws passed by the Legislative Council.
 It also approves the Judicial Council’s appointment of its own chair, and the Legislative Council’s early replacement of its chair.

 The Chair of the Executive Council is called the Chief Executive, and has ultimate authority for implementing governmental programs in fulfillment of its duties.
-Any Chief Executive must be appointed by the ExThe Chief Executive may appoint other members of the Executive Council as a Director of any Executive Department defined by law, subject to the approval and consent of the Legislative Council.
+The Chief Executive may appoint other Executive Councillors as Directors of any Executive Department defined by law, subject to the approval and consent of the Legislative Council.

-Elected Chief Executive (irony!) and Directors to run executive departments.
-Confirms or vetoes each law passed by the legislature.

 Directors are divided between managing distribution of basic goods/services and jobs to maintain them; and allocation of excess production for government-sponsored research/art, and salaries for the market of nonessential goods and services.

+The EC is responsible for confirming or vetoing each law passed by the LC, and then implementing those laws subject to the oversight of the JC.

 Article 4 - Judicial Council
 *************************************************